Amazon Dash: When Commerce Becomes a Button

 How the technology story earns attention

 The campaign leans on a clear mechanism.
-Touch input on a phone maps to specific zones, then the garment responds, creating a feedback loop that feels like a live connection rather than a delayed message.
+Touch input on a phone maps to specific zones, then the garment responds, creating a feedback loop, meaning the phone input and garment response feel connected in the same moment rather than as a delayed message.

 When wearable technology is explained this clearly, it stops sounding like science fiction and starts sounding like an interface decision.
 That is when people share it.